• Skip to primary navigation

 Difference between Magas and Besan Burfi

-3. More ghee is added for magas as there is no water used.
-This makes magas to have a softer texture than besan burfi, which is more like a set fudge (similar to chocolate).
+3. More ghee is added for magas as no water is used.
+This gives magas a softer texture than besan burfi, which is more like a set fudge (similar to chocolate).

 Ingredients

 • Besan: Magas are often made with coarse besan flour.
-You might be able to find a special Magaj flour at the indian grocery store or ladoo besan.
-If you don't have it, you can substitute regular besan flour.
-I have included the method of Dhrabo that you should do if using regular besan.
+You might be able to find a special Magaj flour at the Indian grocery store or ladoo besan.
+If you don’t have it, you can substitute regular besan flour.
+I have included the method of Dhrabo that you should use if using regular besan.

 • Ghee: When baking sweets, I prefer to use homemade ghee.
 Ghee from the store works as well.